Gurleen301/Js-Assignment1/README.md

 ![Update record using upsert output](https://user-images.githubusercontent.com/78660994/171063254-8a275a5c-8b74-45f9-8753-3076d4561c56.PNG)

 # Delete records by date
-here deleted documents are 0 as there are no books craeted in the database before the date passed in the function deleteBooksScrapedBeforeDate()
+here deleted documents are 0 as there are no books created in the database before the date passed in the function deleteBooksScrapedBeforeDate()

 ![delete record output](https://user-images.githubusercontent.com/78660994/171063285-6bae27cd-05e6-4dca-9900-123c531da6f2.PNG)